shorinji/android-minesweeper/README.md

 Hope this makes sense.
 The result is not very good looking, and is too rigid to be of use to a real game.
 Thus this is an obvious area of improvement for you!

+### What should happen on screen rotation?

+This is something for all Android apps to [bother with](https://developer.android.com/guide/topics/resources/runtime-changes.html).
+I save and restore data for the playing field so that we can continue displaying an identical grid configuration regardless of screen orientation.
+If the grid had been just any rectangle, we would need a different solution here.

 ### What features make up the app and which order should they be implemented?